-I'll have another, much longer episode where David and I talk about bourbon, whiskey, and continuous improvement for almost 90 minutes total there.
-That's coming soon.
+You can also listen to another, much longer episode where David and I talk about bourbon, whiskey, and continuous improvement for almost 90 minutes total there.

 Today is a shorter episode, where we catch up and hear more about what David has been doing since his last podcast appearance in 2010 when we talked about the challenges Toyota was facing then.
 In this episode, David drops a lot of knowledge and wisdom in a very short time — thoughts on problem solving and how Lean thinking isn't easy for anybody, even if you're Japanese.

 For a link to this episode, refer people to www.leanblog.org/304.

 Follow Up Podcast:

 - He was part of the startup crew for the Toyota Georgetown Plant in 1987